Samreay/Samreay/content/reviews/wish_upon_the_stars/index.md

 Apart from that frustration with characters not min-maxing like I expect, I had a really good time.
 I'm going to keep reading on Royal Road, just to see what crazy wish shenanigans the team gets up to.

 Also so I can see if Zeke (the OP uncle) ever gets to smack someone through the face of the planet just because he wants to.
 If you read this, Malcolm, I want me an OP smackdown.
+(Update on 2020-12-07: Zeke *does* get a smackdown, hurray!)